tusharkatole/asic-design-class/README.md

-# Lab1B: Compiling a c code with RISC-V compiler and using O1 and Ofast.
+# Lab 1B: Compiling a c code with RISC-V compiler and using O1 and Ofast.

 step1: Compile the code using RISC-V GCC